Acacia retinodes

 Acacia retinodes is an evergreen shrub that is native to South Australia, Victoria and Tasmania.
 Short racemes of yellow flowers are produced periodically throughout the year.
-Some common names are Retinodes water wattle, swamp wattle, wirilda, ever-blooming wattle and silver wattle.
+Some common names are retinodes water wattle, swamp wattle, wirilda, ever-blooming wattle and silver wattle.

 Description

 The tree typically grows to a height of 6 to 10 m and is able to form suckers.
 It has furrowed bark with a rough texture that is dark brown to black in colour.
 It has glabrous branchlets that are sometimes pendulous or angular or flattened at extremities.
 Like most species of Acacia it has phyllodes rather than true leaves.
-The green to grey-green, glabrous and variable phyllodes are quite crowded on stems and have a narrowly oblanceolate to oblanceolate to linear shape.
+The green to grey-green, glabrous and variable phyllodes are quite crowded on stems and have a narrowly oblanceolate to linear shape.
 The phyllodes are 5 to 16 cm in length and 3 to 16 mm wide with one main nerve per face.
 It mostly blooms in summer between December and February.